illinois-cs241/illinois-cs241.github.io/_slides/lovable_linux.md

 <horizontal />

-Processes and Threads
+## Processes and Threads

 <vertical />

-Explain the operating system actions required to perform a process context switch.
+*Explain the operating system actions required to perform a process context switch.*

 <vertical/>

-1. Save state in process control block(pcb)
+Step 1: Save state in process control block(pcb)

 This includes:
 * Program Counter